The 7 Stages of Grieving

 + BREC Access

-Cultural Warning: This production of The 7 Stages of Grieving is a powerful exploration of Aboriginal history that includes coarse language and adult themes.
-The performance depicts experiences of cultural genocide, racial abuse, police brutality, and trauma.
-Aboriginal and Torres Strait Islander survivors and community members are advised that this performance also contains the names and voices of people who have passed away.
+Cultural Warning: Contains coarse language and adult themes.
+This performance depicts cultural genocide, racial abuse and trauma, and police brutality.
+Aboriginal and Torres Strait Islander people are advised this performance contains the names and voices of people who have passed away.

 Age Recommendation: 15+

-The play is directed by Bobbi Henry, Yirra Yaakin’s Artistic Associate Director, and performed in a series of 23 vignettes by WAAPA graduate Shontane Farmer and Shahnee Hunter, winner of Melbourne International Comedy Festival’s 2023 Deadly Funny competition, in alternating shows.
+The play is directed by Bobbi Henry (Whadjuk), Yirra Yaakin’s Associate Artistic Director, and performed in a series of 23 vignettes by WAAPA graduate Shontane Farmer (Noongar / Yamatji).

 Artist Credits